 Please travel through our website to explore the world of Charaku: The Pleasure of Fine Japanese Tea.

-On our WaSabiDou site, http://www.mingei-wasabidou.com, we have lots of new inventory from Japanese potters.
+On our WaSabiDou site, http://www.mingei-wasabidou.com, we continue to carry plenty of inventory from Japanese and American potters.
 From Isamu and Munetoshi Tagami of the Hinata Kiln in Mashiko come several new Tea and Sake Cups, Tea Bowls, Plates, and Vases.
 Sachiko Furuya, originally from Yamanashi Prefecture and now living in Honolulu, has also been productive and we have several new Vases, Plates, and wares for Sake and Tea.
 George Gledhill of Payette, ID produces tea wares and functional pottery with a truly wabi aesthetic.
 John Benn of Washington State exclusively wood-ties Tea Bowls, and works for sake.
 We also regularly carry many fine Tea Cups and Tea Bowls by John Miller of Portland, OR.
 We also have many antique works of ceramics, prints, folk toys, and more.
 Please visit out WaSabiDou site and use the search bar on the Ceramics page to find any of these works.

 We are also continuing the on-line exhibition from last spring of of George Gledhill's work.
 Many of our customers have been collecting George's work through our website, and these particular pots can only be seen here in this catalog.
 There are nearly 200 pieces available to view at http://www.flickr.com/photos/110543685@N07/sets.
 The collection includes Tea Bowls, Tea Cups, Sake Cups, Vases, Dishes, Plates, Incense Containers, and more.

 As always, thank you again for allowing us to share our passion for tea and crafts with you!